tubearchivist/docs/mkdocs/docs/advanced.md

 ## Manual yt-dlp update
 !!! warning
 	Doing this is **very likely** going to break things for you.
 You will want to try this out on a testing instance first.
 Regularly there have been subtle changes in the yt-dlp API, so only do this if you know how to debug this project by yourself, but obviously share your fixes so any problems can be dealt with before release.

+!!! info
+	There are also [unstable builds](https://github.com/tubearchivist/tubearchivist/blob/master/CONTRIBUTING.md#beta-testing) available, they might already have the latest yt-dlp version.

 This project strives for timely updates when yt-dlp makes a new release, but sometimes ideals meet reality.
 Also, sometimes yt-dlp has a fix published, but not yet released.

 **Build your own image**: Update the version in `requirements.txt` and rebuild the image from `Dockerfile`.
 This will use your own image, even on container rebuild.